shivannis/xandr-docs-public/xandr-docs/articles/invest/buy-mobile-inventory-via-rtb.md

 Use this strategy to bid the going platform rate for each piece of inventory.

-- **Auto-bid to win most platform impressions (ECP)** - Select this option to bid an estimate of the price that is likely to win most impressions from Xandr platform sellers based on historical bids and their success or failure.
+- **Auto-bid to win most platform impressions (ECP)** - Select this option to bid an estimate of the price that is likely to win most impressions from Microsoft Advertising platform sellers based on historical bids and their success or failure.
 Since off-platform sellers (e.g., Google Ad Manager, Rubicon, etc.) conduct a secondary auction, bidding ECP does not necessarily ensure winning off-platform impressions.
-- **Auto-bid to win ~50% of platform impressions (EAP)** - Select this option to bid an estimate of the price that is likely to win about half of the impressions from Xandr platform sellers based on historical bids and their success or failure.
+- **Auto-bid to win ~50% of platform impressions (EAP)** - Select this option to bid an estimate of the price that is likely to win about half of the impressions from Microsoft Advertising platform sellers based on historical bids and their success or failure.
 Since off-platform sellers (e.g., Google Ad Manager, Rubicon, etc.) conduct a secondary auction, bidding EAP does not necessarily ensure winning half of off-platform impressions.
 - **Bid CPM: max $_CPM min $_CPM** - Enter the highest and lowest CPM dollar amount that you are willing to spend on an impression.
 - **Enable Cadence Modifier** - Under **OTHER OPTIONS**, check this box to vary your bid based on how often and recently users have seen your creatives.
 This feature is based on the idea that an ad is more effective (and therefore worth more) when a user hasn't seen it before or hasn't seen it many times or seen it recently.
 - **Pay on a per-click (CPC) basis** - Select this option to pay publishers only when users click on your ads.
-This payment type is accepted only by participating Xandr sellers, not by external sellers; using it exclusively may therefore decrease your campaign's reach.
+This payment type is accepted only by participating Microsoft Advertising sellers, not by external sellers; using it exclusively may therefore decrease your campaign's reach.
 - **Pay $ _ per click** - Enter the dollar amount to pay a publisher when a user clicks on one of your ads.
 - **Pay on a per-conversion (CPA) basis** - Select this option to pay publishers only when users convert.
-This payment type is accepted only by participating Xandr sellers, not by external sellers; using it exclusively may therefore decrease your campaign's reach.
+This payment type is accepted only by participating Microsoft Advertising sellers, not by external sellers; using it exclusively may therefore decrease your campaign's reach.
 - **Pay $ _ post-click/post-view CPA** - For each selected conversion pixel, enter the dollar amount to pay a publisher when a viewed or clicked ad leads to a conversion.

 ## Step 7.
 Show to users without cookies